 Students should refer to the Continuous Enrollment/Leave of Absence section of this catalog regarding the amount of time that they may stop out for this purpose.
 Students who have been out for more than two consecutive semesters, excluding summer and winter sessions, must also reapply for admission.

 REGISTRATION

-Office of Records and Registration Tel: 410.837.4825 Fax: 410.837.4820 Email: records@ubalt.edu Web: ubalt.edu/records
+Office of Records and Registration

+Email: records@ubalt.edu/geords Web: ubalt.edu/geords

 SCHEDULE OF CLASSES